Fairfax Drug Crimes Lawyer

 Our Fairfax drug crimes lawyer will discuss your legal options and recommend ways to proceed with your case.
 In some situations, we may advise negotiating a plea bargain or work to have the charges reduced.
 We will explore a variety of defense strategies and develop the most effective for your circumstances.

 When you need a drug crimes attorney, you can count on us to be there for you 24 hours a day, 7 days a week.
-Because you may have many questions about your charges and the criminal justice process, we will be committed to maintaining open communication, answering your questions and providing regular updates on the status of your case.
-Our criminal defense lawyer responds to phone calls at night and on weekends.
+Because you may have many questions about your charges and the criminal justice process, we will be committed to maintaining open communication, answering your questions, and providing regular updates on the status of your case.